dask-contrib/dask-awkward/docs/me-faq.rst

-    When computing a dask-awkward collection that is reading from disk, the necessary columns optimization tries to discover which parts of a file on disk are necessary for the compute, and then rewrite the reading layer in the graph to only read the minimum necessary columns from the files on disk.
+    When computing a dask-awkward collection that is reading from disk, the necessary columns optimization tries to discover which parts of a file on disk are necessary for the compute.
+The optimization then rewrites the data input layer in the graph such that you only read the minimum set of columns from the files on disk.
 If we are unable to determine the necessary columns, this optimization is simply skipped and the warning (that you've seen) is thrown.

-Consequences of this optimization being skipped include an increase in the memory usage of your compute (because more data will be read from disk) and an increase in runtime (because it takes time to read the data that you actually do not need).
-You can read more about the optimization and how to configure it (by either silencing the warning or raise the exception) at :doc:`this section of the docs
-    <me-optimization>`.
-Please open an issue on the GitHub issue
+    Consequences of this optimization being skipped include: an increase in the memory usage of your compute (because more data will be read from disk) and/or an increase in runtime (because it takes time to read the data that you actually do not need).

-    tracker if you think you've found a failure in the optimization that should be fixed.
+    You can read more about the optimization and how to configure it (by either silencing the warning or raise the exception) at :doc:`this section of the docs <me-optimization>`.
+Please open an issue on the GitHub issue tracker if you think you've found a failure in the optimization that should be fixed.

 **I just saw "UserWarning: metadata could not be determined; a compute on the first partition will occur." what does that mean?**